 Management Plan for Chesham Bois Common and Woodlands:

-- To improve the public amenity of the woodlands for recreation, for example, by putting wood chippings on muddy paths
+To improve the public amenity of the Common and woodlands for formal and informal recreation

-- To ensure safety of the public by felling dangerous trees
+To ensure the safety of the public by removing dead and deteriorating trees

 Recent Improvements to Common and Woodlands

 Bricky Pond: weed clearance; thinning marginal plants; banks repaired; stop grass encroaching

 Tenterden Spinney: new fence at Bois Lane end, holly and laurel clearance with The Chiltern Society